okorach/sonar-tools/doc/what-is-new.md

 # Next version yet unreleased

 - `sonar-tools` is now available as a docker image
-- `sonar-config` export can now export configuration as a YAML file (Only JSON was available previously)
+- `sonar-config` export can now export configuration as a YAML file (Only JSON was available previously).
+Import of YAML is not yet available

 # Version 3.3